 Financial planning and baking are both activities that require a delicate balance of art and science.
 The artistic aspect of baking bread or ‘baking’ a financial freedom plan demands creativity and vision.
 The scientific aspect is the careful measurement of ingredients and enough time ‘in the oven’ to achieve the best possible outcome.

-People who ‘own’ sourdough starter know that it’s a long term commitment.
-As we say in the financial coaching world…It’s a process, not an event.
-Some sourdough starter owners take their starter with them on vacation so it doesn’t die, or they leave it with a babysitter.
+Sourdough bakers know that we are nurturing something precious.
+Some take their starter with them on vacation so it doesn’t die, or they leave it with a babysitter.
 Seriously.
 It needs weekly feeding and care or it will die.
-(Don’t worry, your financial plan requires a long term commitment and regular attention, but please, do not take it on vacation!)
+While your financial plan requires a long term commitment and regular attention, please do not take it on vacation!

 A meaningful and sustainable financial plan for whatever outcome you desire–early retirement, debt reduction, or saving to buy a house—requires a vision for your life.
-Your best life possible…for today and tomorrow.
+Vision starts with an emotional connection—what does your heart want?